roboblazers7617/2025SpinnyThingButKraken/README.md

-# Template Robot
+# 2025 Spinny Thing (but Kraken!!!)

 ## Javadoc

-Javadoc is auto-generated from the main branch and is available [here](https://roboblazers7617.github.io/Template-Robot/index.html).
+Javadoc is auto-generated from the main branch and is available [here](https://roboblazers7617.github.io/2025SpinnyThingButKraken/index.html).

 ## Code Standards